dylan-pk/Wallbug/README.md

 | **D.5** | Supplying all CAD files to Client (Marc) in the handover | ☐ |
 | **D.6** | Supplying all code files to Client (Marc) in the handover | ☐ |

-  _✅Completed will populate the "Status" column upon handover_
+  "✅Completed" _will populate the "Status" column upon handover_

 ---